uzh-rpg/rpg_quadrotor_control/README.md

 The source code is released under a **TODO** licence.

+## Instructions

+Instructions for the installation and usage of this software is provided along with further details in our [Wiki](https://github.com/uzh-rpg/rpg_quadrotor_control/wiki).

 ## Summary

 This repository contains a complete framework for flying quadrotors based on control algorithms developed by the [Robotics and Perception Group](http://www.ifi.uzh.ch/en/rpg.html).